The most important part of your gear..

 Make sure you protect your head in the best possible way!
-This is in fact true regardless of the sport you're interested in.
+This is, in fact, true regardless of the sport you're interested in.

 When looking for a helmet you should be aware of the different kinds of safety standards that are out there.

-These standards are there to help you pick a helmet that have been tested and have met, or exceeded, the different levels of safety standards applied.
+These standards are there to help you pick a helmet that has been tested and have met, or exceeded, the different levels of safety standards applied.
 Different parts of the world have their "own" standards.

-The standard considered to be the leader is however the Snell Memorial Foundation.
+The standard considered to be the leader is, however, the Snell Memorial Foundation.
 The Snell rating is done worldwide and is the one to look for.

 Tested and certified dirt bike/motocross helmets will have a sticker on the rear of the shell saying which standard they conform to.